Lambda-X-Master/Backend/README.md

-_Note: All text in italics is intructions for your documentation and should eventually be deleted.
-Use this as a guideline for your docs, not as an absolute format._
+🚫 Note: All lines that start with 🚫 are instructions and should be deleted before this is posted to your portfolio.
+This is intended to be a guideline.
+Feel free to add your own flare to it.

 # API Documentation

 #### Back-end Deployment: _add URL here_ <br>

-_This is a placeholder, replace the endpoints, accress controll, and descriptioin to match your project_
+🚫This is a placeholder, replace the endpoints, accress controll, and descriptioin to match your project

 #### Organization Routes